psychemedia/storytelling-notes/blacksmith-tales.md

 "And how," says the Tinker, says he, 'tam I to know?"

-'""T'll tell you that," says Death.
+'"I'll tell you that," says Death.
 "When you're brought into a sick-room you will always see me standing either at the head or the foot of the bed.
 If Iam standing at the bed-foot, you are at liberty to use the bottle and cure the patient, but if you see me standing at the bed-head, then you are not to interfere at your peril; for I have come for that sick man."

 The Tinker agreed to this, and thanked him right heartily.
 And then, all at once, he set up for a doctor.